OWRC/snapshots/swp/waterbudget-screening-tool.md

 ### Stress Assessment

-Following Ontario’s Source Protection guidance, water quantity stress is classified using Percent Water Demand (PWD).
+Following Ontario's Source Protection guidance, **groundwater quantity stress** is classified using Percent Water Demand (PWD).
 Stress is considered **significant** where PWD exceeds 50%, **moderate** where PWD exceeds 25%, and **low** where PWD is less than 25%.
 Results shown here reflect current water-taking conditions and the applied [consumptive use factors](#consumptive-use-factors).

+For **surface water quantity stress**, stress is classified as **significant** where Percent Water Demand (PWD) exceeds 50% in any month, **moderate** where PWD exceeds 20%, and **low** where PWD is below 18%.
+The guidance manual recommends a sensitivity analysis when PWD falls between 18% and 20%; therefore, the map below uses **18% as the threshold for moderate stress**.
+Results reflect current water-taking conditions and the applied [consumptive use factors](#consumptive-use-factors) and [monthly demand factors](#monthly-demand-factors).

 <iframe src="https://golang.oakridgeswater.ca/pages/swp/pwd.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>

-**Current *groundwater* water quantity stress conditions.
+**Current water quantity stress conditions.
 Click a water-taking permit (point) or Source Water Protection watershed to view a breakdown of the stress calculation.**

 <br>